darkvoid3946/LSBV1/README.md

 # LSBV1

-LanschoolAir Blocker is a windows program that stops the lanschool and lanschool air program from starting on your (school)computer
+LSBV1 Blocker is a windows program that stops the lanschool and lanschool air program from starting on your (school)computer

 ## Features
 - Supports windows 10-11